ijnekenamay/HAGIWOs_Module/MultiClockDiv/README.md

 ！！ Note ！！

 - **This board has never actually been manufactured!** I will get feedback and improve it.
-- Unlike the original, the control part and the main board were combined together, so the size is 8hp.
+- As per the original, I designed it with 6hp.
+- To accommodate parts that are not readily available (especially in Japan), such as alphaPOT, we replaced the POT and JACK footprints with those for pin sockets.
 - Kicad's error checking may show unconnected, but you are probably fine.
 - See the HAGIWO website for the Arduino code.

 [LINK]
 [HAGIWO/ハギヲ｜ note](https://note.com/solder_state)